ISI-apex/casper-utils/README.md

 * MAPE(>*x* s): mean absolute percentage error, restricting to data instances whose runtime is greater than *x* seconds

-*Note: The reason to exclude data instances with small runtime is that sometimes MAPE gets extremely large (>1000%) when the actual runtime is small.
+*Note: the reason to exclude data instances with small runtime is that sometimes MAPE gets extremely large (>1000%) when the actual runtime is small.
 In addition, we care more about tasks with a large runtime in the scheduling process.*